-Turn signal indicator

-Flashes when turn signal indicator is on.
+Turn signal indicator Flashes when turn signal indicator is on.

-Rapid flashing: at least one of the turn signal indicators has failed.

-More information on page 60.
+Rapid flashing: at least one turn signal indicator has failed.
+More information on page 61.

 Cruise control

-Lights up when the cruise control is activated: operation via the multifunction steering wheel or multifunction sports steering wheel.
+Comes on while the system is switched on: operation via the multifunction steering wheel or the sports steering wheel with multifunction buttons.

-More information on page 64.
+More information on page 65.